Mastering the Zero Trust Security Model

 Real-Life Example of Zero Trust in Action

 Imagine a company that has employees working remotely.
 Instead of giving all employees access to the entire network, they set up Zero Trust.
-Each employee must log in through a secure portal, and they only see the applications they need for their job.
+Each employee must log in through a secure portal, and they only see the applications they need for their job – this is a great example of Least Privilege Access in action.
 If they try to access sensitive data, they'll need additional verification, like a text message code.
+This extra step, along with the limited access to specific applications, implicitly demonstrates Micro-Segmentation, as access to sensitive data is isolated and requires further checks.

-In this way, even if one employee's device is compromised, the damage can be contained.
+In this way, even if one employee's device is compromised, the damage can be contained because they don't have broad access to begin with.

 Benefits of Zero Trust